California governor won’t free Manson follower Van Houten

 Earlier this year, Newsom reversed a parole recommendation to free Manson follower Robert Beausoleil for an unrelated murder.
 Beausoleil was convicted of killing musician Gary Hinman.

+“The gruesome crimes perpetuated by Ms. Van Houten and other Manson Family members in an attempt to incite social chaos continue to inspire fear to this day,” Newsom wrote.

+Van Houten is still minimizing her responsibility and Manson’s “violent and controlling actions,” he said, and she continues to lack insight into her reasons for participating.

-At parole hearings, Van Houten described a troubled childhood that led her to use drugs and hang around with outcasts at school.
+Van Houten has described a troubled childhood that led her to use drugs and hang around with outcasts.
 When she was 17, she and a boyfriend ran away to San Francisco during the so-called Summer of Love in 1967.

 She later encountered Manson while traveling the coast.
 Manson had holed up with his “family” at an abandoned movie ranch on the outskirts of Los Angeles when he launched a plan to spark a race war by committing a series of random, terrifying murders.

-Despite her youth at the time of the crime, abuse by Manson and more than four decades of good behavior, Brown rejected parole for Van Houten in 2017 because he said that she still blamed the cult leader too much for the murders.
+Brown rejected parole for Van Houten in 2017 because he said she still blamed the cult leader too much for the murders.
 A Los Angeles Superior Court judge upheld Brown’s decision last year, finding that Van Houten posed “an unreasonable risk of danger to society.”

 An appeals court will decide whether to uphold or reject that ruling by the end of July.

 “No governor’s ever going to let her out,” said Pfeiffer, Van Houten’s attorney who’s pinning his hopes on the appeals court.
 “They are bound by law to enforce the law independently.
 They have to do it whether or not it’s popular with the public … and the law is that she should be released.”